cmdr-nova/cmdr-nova.github.io/pages/revosa.md

 The beginnings of this store were also happening at a difficult time in my life.
 I'd just left my job due to a myriad of reasons, and had developed an anxiety disorder so severe that going *outside*, at all, resulted in my entire body freezing in place.
 Especially when faced with going places populated by mass amounts of people, such as department stores, and big box stores.
 It was so bad, that I would only go out at night, and only while wearing a hoodie that I could hide myself in.
 And *only* to a gas station to get an energy drink and some smokes.
 Funded, almost entirely by money I made in my previous job, and that of which I gathered from sales in Second Life.

-The store icreased in size exponentionally as I worked through 2016 and into 2017, where I then also began my music venture, under the stage-name, *Eyeshadow 2600 FM* (but this is part of a different story).
+The store increased in size exponentially as I worked through 2016 and into 2017, where I then also began my music venture, under the stage-name, *Eyeshadow 2600 FM* (but this is part of a different story).

 ![a photo of the interior of my Second Life store, circa 2016](/img/pages/revosa/revosa_2016.jpg){: .image-right }